For the latest bookmaker offers for the Dean & Deluca as well as the BMW PGA Championship read our latest offers page!

 Course Guide: Colonial CC sits in the same classical course category as Torrey Pines, Augusta, Riviera, Bay Hill, Quail Hollow and Muirfield.
-At 7,204 yards this Bredemus and Maxwell-designed Par 70 cannot be overpowered.
+At 7,209 yards this Bredemus and Maxwell-designed par 70 cannot be overpowered.
 The tree-lined parkland course features pure Bentgrass greens that are extremely small at an average size of only 4,400 square feet.
-Birdies are hard to come by at Colonial with the 2 par 5's amongst the toughest on Tour to birdie or better.
+Birdies are hard to come by at Colonial with the 2 par-5s amongst the toughest on Tour to birdie or better.
 Naturally we're now moving towards summer and Bentgrass putting surfaces will dominate the latter end of the season.

-Colonial Fairway Widths (yards): Below are the fairway widths for Colonial and how they compare to recent courses that we've seen on Tour:
+Colonial Fairway Widths (yards): Below are the fairway widths for Colonial Country Club and how they compare to recent courses that we've seen on the PGA Tour:

-Short game specialists (Chris Kirk and Zach Johnson) and ball-strikers (Adam Scott and Boo Weekley) have an equal chance of victory on this classical Colonial layout.
-Take Chris Kirk 12 months ago who scrambled and putted his heart out to take the victory by one shot.
-Prior to Kirk's victory, Adam Scott (2014) and Boo Weekley (2013) had diligently plotted their way around the par-70, both ranking in the top-10 for Driving Accuracy and Greens in Regulation.
-Power isn't an advantage around this layout where birdies are hard to come by - Colonial ranked 14th toughest in Birdie Average last term.
-Only 2 par-5s, namely the 1st and the 11th, ranked 5th toughest on Tour for Birdie or Better in 2015, so look for players who are comfortable to score on both par-3s and par-4s.
+Short game specialists (Jordan Spieth, Chris Kirk and Zach Johnson) and ball-strikers (Adam Scott and Boo Weekley) have an equal chance of victory on this classical Colonial layout.
+Jordan Spieth and Chris Kirk scrambled and putted their way to victory; prior to that Adam Scott (2014) and Boo Weekley (2013) had diligently plotted their way around the par 70, both ranking in the top-10 for Driving Accuracy and Greens in Regulation.
+Power isn't an advantage around this layout where birdies are hard to come by if the wind blows - Colonial ranked 15th, 14th and 13th toughest in Birdie Average across the past 3 renewals.
+Only 2 par-5s, namely the 1st and the 11th, ranked 12th toughest on Tour for Birdie or Better in 2016, so look for players who are comfortable to score on both par-3s and par-4s.

-Published Predictor Model: Our published Dean & Deluca Invitational predictor is available here.
+Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Adam Scott (Predictor Number 1) Matt Kuchar, Jordan Spieth, Jason Dufner and Brandt Snedeker.
+Top 5 of the predictor are Jordan Spieth (No.1), Jason Dufner, Pat Perez, Chris Kirk and Paul Casey.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to the Arnold Palmer Invitational / Indian Open includes both PGA Tour and European Tour events.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Arnold Palmer Invitational and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field: